 4) DIY or have someone wire & plumb any building you bought or built is what a lot of people do and hook up the power to it by extension cords - of course.

-6) Insulate, sheetrock, panel or plaster over a stable wall surface with a stabilized earth mix (70% sand ,20% clay , 10% Portland Cement), to make it water resistant and with lime one can make the walls white too, over any inside wall, is what we might do, (trialed over a stable surface with wire mesh or building lath to hold the earthen plaster).
+6) Insulate, sheetrock, panel or plaster over a stable wall surface with a stabilized earth mix (70% sand ,20% clay , [10%+ Portland Cement to seal the wall], (or 20% hydrated lime for proper breathability AND SELF HEALING thus reducing clay by another 10%) ), to make it water resistant and with lime one can make the walls white too, over any inside wall, is what we might do, (trialed over a stable surface with wire mesh or building lath to hold the earthen plaster).
 The interior walls built before Winter and by storing things there quietly, as if it's in your name, and you have a building permit, this is your "construction shed" & it's just for your storage, then no one can stop you.

 7. NEXT: Build a Georgia Adobe Home* home.
 This being, an all-masonry structure, it will pass masonry building codes and can be built by most people themselves, that can at the least lift, a coffee can of weight at a time.
 You then have a home today and are building a paid for house, "legally they say", for tomorrow.